dshe/StringEnums/README.md

 Location.ToStringEnum("Europe") => Location.Europe
 ```
 #### multiple values
-When a StringEnum value is associated with more than one string, the first string represents it's string value.
+When a StringEnum constant is associated with more than one string, the first string represents it's string value.
 ```csharp
 public sealed class Location : StringEnum<Location>
 {